NavinNavi19/Angular-NodeJS---The-MEAN-Stack-Guide/README.md

 - Installed `mongoose-unique-validator` for unique email ID check.
 - Installed `jsonwebtoken` for user login validation.
 - Adding middleware for token validation on the server side.
+- Added auto redirection to home after login and logout.
+- Adding guards to guard the links.
+- Adding token expiration details in frontend.

 ## To do